 Taipei in October: Best Things to Do

 With such lovely weather in October in Taipei, you’re going to want to be outside a lot.
 October is perfect for city parks like Da’An Forest Park, hiking trails like Elephant Mountain (for those postcard Taipei views), and atmospheric neighborhoods begging to be explored, like Ximending, Dadaocheng, and Beitou Thermal Valley.

 On Yangmingshan, the dormant volcano massif in Taipei and New Taipei City, autumn colors usually start appearing in mid- to late-October.
 Silvergrass also begins painting the hillsides gray by the end of the month, but November is usually the prime time to see this natural spectacle.

 October 10 is the National Day of the Republic of China (10/10 Day or Double Ten Day) and a national holiday.
 Often incorrectly described (even by locals) as “Taiwan’s birthday”, the day commemorates the Wuchang Uprising in China, which eventually led to the establishment of the Republic of China.

-Some other Taipei October events include the Taipei Jazz Festival, taking place at venues throughout the city in October, and the Digital Arts Festival, which last year was held at the Bottle Cap Factory Nangang from October 1 to 15.
+Some other typical Taipei October events include the Taipei Jazz Festival, taking place at venues throughout the city in October, and the Digital Arts Festival, which last year was held at the Bottle Cap Factory Nangang from October 1 to 15.
 As with all major events in 2021, expect possible cancelations.

 For one month beginning on October 16, Beitou Hot Spring Museum usually hosts its anniversary event, which includes a variety of performances, exhibits, and other activities.
 Late October is also the first point in the season when you might start thinking about getting into the hot springs at Beitou.
 See my full guide to Beitou for the best ones.

 Halloween is slowly becoming a thing in Taiwan; in the past it was nothing more than an hour-long activity in kindergartens.
 For visitors to Taipei with young kids, there are usually Halloween events held in Shilin District, at the Taipei Children’s Amusement Park, and at the Taipei Zoo (a month-long event called Zooloween).
-Since Halloween is on a Sunday in 2021, you can expect most events to take place on that day.
+Since Halloween is on a Sunday in 2021, you can expect most events (if there are any) to take place on that day.